Oceanwide Images - Marine stock photos & Australian Animals and Landscape stock pictures

 Surrounded by incredibly deep water, Lord Howe Island's undersea topography attracts all sorts of strange creatures, many of them endemic.
 The coral lagoon on the western side of the island is like a miniature Great Barrier Reef - a large and beautiful structure, the most southerly coral reef on Earth.

 Photograph beneath the ocean and above the ocean at Lord Howe IslandDiver’s Paradise: Inscribed on the UNESCO World Heritage List in 1982 the Lord Howe group, made up of 28 volcanic islands and outcrops, is recognised as being of extreme universal value.
-The island with its rugged mountain backdrop, is surrounded by crystal-clear water alive with an endless variety of marine creatures – a diver’s paradise.

 Despite the coral, many of Lord Howe's marine inhabitants can't exactly be described as tropical.
 The island lies about 1,000 kilometres beyond the southern tip of the Great Barrier Reef and is often bathed in cool Tasman Sea water.
 Its lifeline to warmth is a strong current streaming down from the Coral Sea, along the Australian coast where it often extends east to Lord Howe.
 Like a giant umbilical cord it links the island to the tropics.
 The meeting of warm and cold ocean currents create a very unusual marine environment.
 Lord Howe is one of the few places where tropical and temperate ocean life can be seen living together.